2025 Impact Report

 A Reflection on 40 Years

-“In the very early days of Windwood, when we opened our first house in 1985 we had six boys.
-Back in 1985.
-I would get emotional and I still get emotional as I would hear the stories of the deprivation and abuse and neglect that these children have suffered through no fault of their own.
-And that continues to this day.
-That showed me that I had found God’s plan for me and God’s plan for Windwood.
-I’m very proud of what we’ve done at Windwood.
-As I look around the property and internally at the programs we have, it’s hard for me to believe I was 33 years old when I bought this property and started my Windwood journey, but I know, because of the wonderful staff that we’ve had over the many years and the wonderful work they’ve done, I know we’ve saved lives.
-And I know that as we reached out into the community with our community based programs, we’ve impacted thousands of families and children – and it’s difficult to quantify – the benefits that Windwood has provided to the community but, I know that the benefits have been immeasurable.”
+I’m very proud of what we’ve accomplished at Windwood during these past 40 years.
+As I look around the property and internally at our programs, it’s hard for me to believe I was 33 years old when I bought this property and started my Windwood journey.
+Because of the wonderful staff we’ve had over the many years and the amazing work they’ve done, I know we’ve saved lives.
+I also know that as we reached out into the community through our community-based programs, we’ve impacted thousands of children and families.

 Joseph L. Tamsberg, Jr.,